Skip to main content

 Technical Analysis

-CVE-2026-21325 is an out-of-bounds read vulnerability classified under CWE-125 affecting Adobe After Effects versions 25.6 and earlier.
-The flaw arises during the parsing of crafted project or media files, where the software reads beyond the allocated memory buffer.
-This memory corruption can be leveraged by attackers to execute arbitrary code within the context of the current user, potentially leading to full system compromise if the user has elevated privileges.
-Exploitation requires the victim to open a malicious file, making social engineering or targeted phishing likely attack vectors.
-The vulnerability has a CVSS 3.1 base score of 7.8, reflecting high impact on confidentiality, integrity, and availability, with low attack complexity and no privileges required.
-Although no known exploits are currently in the wild, the widespread use of Adobe After Effects in creative industries makes this a significant threat.
-The absence of available patches at the time of disclosure necessitates immediate risk mitigation through alternative controls.
-The vulnerability’s exploitation could allow attackers to steal sensitive project data, disrupt production workflows, or establish persistence within affected environments.
+CVE-2026-21325 is an out-of-bounds read vulnerability classified under CWE-125, affecting Adobe After Effects versions 25.6 and earlier.
+The vulnerability arises during the parsing of crafted files, where the software reads beyond the allocated memory buffer, potentially exposing sensitive data or corrupting memory.
+This memory corruption can be leveraged by attackers to execute arbitrary code within the context of the current user.
+Exploitation requires user interaction, specifically the victim opening a maliciously crafted file, which could be delivered via email, download, or removable media.
+The vulnerability has a CVSS v3.1 base score of 7.8, indicating high severity, with attack vector local (AV:L), low attack complexity (AC:L), no privileges required (PR:N), user interaction required (UI:R), unchanged scope (S:U), and high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
+No patches are currently linked, and no known exploits have been reported in the wild, but the risk remains significant given the potential for code execution.
+Adobe After Effects is widely used in media production, advertising, and entertainment sectors, making this vulnerability particularly relevant to organizations in these industries.
+The vulnerability's exploitation could lead to data theft, system compromise, or disruption of multimedia workflows.

 Potential Impact